 This book proposes a novel creative research practice in geography based on comics.
-It presents a transdisciplinary approach that uses a set of qualitative, visual methods, and extends from within the geohumanities to across the literary spatial studies, comics, urban, mobility studies and beyond.
+It presents a transdisciplinary approach that uses a set of qualitative visual methods and extends from within the geohumanities across literary spatial studies, comics, urban studies, mobility studies, and beyond.

 Through a practice-based approach and the internal perspective of a geographer-cartoonist, the book provides examples of how geoGraphic fieldwork is conducted and offers analysis of the processes of ideation, composition, and dissemination of geoGraphic narratives.

 Table of Contents